digitalXmage/Directory_Anchor/README.md

 /config/config.h you can change the key. *AGAIN* if you edit the config.h or the src/anchor.c in anyway which requires re-installation, PLEASE follow the instructions in *reinstallation instructions* section prior.

+# Improvements

+1. Allow user to create multiple anchors instead of just the one.